NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 -   `start` - Starts sending absolute orientation data from the connected device
 -   `stop`  - Terminates sending absolute orientation data from the connected device

+### Advertising parameters
+`thingy.advertisingparameters`

+Allows interaction with the connected device's advertising parameters

+**Supported operations**

+-   `read` - Reads the connected device's advertising parameters
+-   `write` - Writes the advertising parameters of the connected device.
+    - **Parameters**:
+        - Object:
+            - interval (Advertising interval, unit 0.625ms).
+Integer in the range 32 to 8000 (20ms to 5s)
+            - timeout (Advertising timeout, unit 1ms).
+Integer in the range 0 to 180 (0s to 3min)

 ### Button
 `thingy.button`